On sequential structures in incompressible multidimensional networks: Introduction

 \section{Introduction}

 Complex networks science has been showing fruitful applications to the study of biological, social, and physical systems \cite{Barabasi2009a,Lewis2009,Zarate2019nat}.
 This way, as the interest and pervasiveness of complex networks modeling and network analysis increase in graph theory and network science, proper representations of multidimensional networks into new extensions of graph-theoretical abstractions has become an important topic of investigation \cite{Kivela2014,Lambiotte2019,Michail2018}.
 In a general sense, a multidimensional network (also known as high-order network) is any network that has additional representational structures.
 For example, this is the case of dynamic (i.e., time-varying) networks \cite{Rossetti2018b,Michail2015,Pan2011,Costa2015a}, multilayer networks \cite{Kivela2014,Boccaletti2014a,Domenico2013}, and dynamic multilayer networks \cite{Wehmuth2016b,Wehmuth2018a,Wehmuth2018}.
 In this regard, the general scope of this paper is to study the lossless incompressibility of multidimensional networks as well as network topological properties in such generalized graph representations.

 Unlike traditional methods from random graphs theory, such as the probabilistic method, and from data compression algorithm analysis, which is dependent on the chosen programming language, we present a theoretical investigation of algorithmic complexity and algorithmic randomness.
 First, this enables worst-case compressibility and network complexity analyses that do not depend on the choice of programming language \cite{Zenil2018a,Morzy2017a}.
-Secondly, it enables us to achieve mathematical proofs of the existence of certain network topological properties in generalized graphs, which are not necessarily generated or defined by stochastic processes \cite{Buhrman1999,Li1997}.
+Secondly, it enables us to achieve mathematical proofs of the existence of certain network topological properties in generalized graphs, which are not necessarily generated or defined by stochastic processes \cite{Buhrman1999,Li1997}, and thus necessarily occur due to phase transitions at the asymptotic limit as the network size increases.

 With this purpose, algorithmic information theory \cite{Li1997,Calude2002,Downey2010} has been giving us computably universal tools for studying data compression of individual objects \cite{Barmpalias2019,Sow2003,Zenil2018,Delahaye2012,Li1997}.
 On the one hand, first note that the source coding theorem \cite{Cover2005} in classical information theory ensures that, as $ \left| V(G) \right| = n \to \infty $, every recursively labeled representation of a random graph $ G $ on $n$ vertices and edge probability $ p = 1/2 $ in the classical Erdős–Rényi model $ \mathcal{G}(n,p) $---from an independent and identically distributed stochastic process---is expected to be losslessly incompressible with probability arbitrarily close to one \cite{Li1997,Leung-Yan-Cheong1978}.
 In this sense, as shown in \cite{Dehmer2011,Mowshowitz2012,Zenil2018a,Lewis2009}, approaches to network complexity based on classical (or statistical) information theory have presented useful tools to find, estimate, or measure underlying graph-theoretic topological properties in random graphs or in complex networks.